PranavG1203/Level-3-Prune-Proficiency/README.md

 Objective

->I am a collection of thoughts, split in two,
+>I am a tale told in two,
->Gather my parts, and I’ll reveal something new.
->In this quest, branches hold fragments of my say,
->Combine them together and clear the way.
+>A subtle change from one to you.
+>Look between branches, find what’s new,
+>Store the difference, the task is through.

+#### Note: Submit your answer in `answer.txt`